sakaiy-dna/Protocols/protocols/cherrypicking/README.md

 7. Hit 'Run'.

 ### Additional Notes
-The used tiprack should be put north-side-south to keep 'A1' filled always for labware calibration.
-For used tipracks, the robot picks tips up backward to leave arranged tipracks (`A1` filled) whenever it finishes run before completing the tiprack.
+The used tiprack (from other protocols) should be put north-side-south to make sure `A1` is filled always for labware calibration and no random blanks between the `A1` to the specified `last tip`.
+For used tipracks, the robot picks tips up in backward to pick up `A1` at the last.
 Monitoring the robot behavior during initial verification phase is highly recommended to minimize human error of setup.
-If you have any questions about this protocol, please contact the Protocol Development Team by filling out the [Troubleshooting Survey](https://protocol-troubleshooting.paperform.co/).

-###### Internal
-cherrypicking
+If you can not pass first simulation phase on Opentrons app (or simulator), use debug mode to release "safety catch" and open detail comments to find the cause of the error.
+The comment starting from "WARNING:" (and of course returend line number from the app) would help you to determine the problem.
+The safety catches are integrated in the protocol to return some error intentionally to stop you contaminating your samples, mixing eternally etc. If it is just a bug, please let me know to fix it.